shreyasKU31/CodeBase/README.md

 npm run dev
 ```

-This will start both the backend server (port 5000) and frontend development server (port 5173).
+This will start both the backend server and frontend development server.

 ## 📁 Project Structure